melvincarvalho/userguide/README.md

 2. Click off the listbox.

-_Tip: You need to refresh your web browser for the role changes to take affect._
+_**Tip:** You need to refresh your web browser for the role changes to take affect._

 #### Manage your trusted applications

-Before you can use third-party applications, you need to whitelist them (i.e., trust them to access data within your Pod) via the Trusted Application table:
+Before you can use third-party applications, you need to whitelist them (i.e., list them as trusted to access data within your Pod) via the Trusted Application table:

 <img src=".gitbook/assets/Manage_Your_Trusted_Apps.png" alt="Manage your Trusted Applications table" width="1024" style="border: 1; border-style:solid; border-color: rgb(200,200,200)">